Opheodrys aestivus aestivus

 Leafy trees, shrubs and vines, often near water.
-Prefer lush, thickly vegetated areas, including moist woods, streamside forests and backyard gardens.
-During winter, they hibernate.
+Prefers lush, thickly vegetated areas, including moist woods, streamside forests and backyard gardens.
+Hibernates during winter.

 Found throughout the Chesapeake Bay region’s coastal plain, though they may range farther inland.

 Birds, larger snakes and domestic cats all prey upon rough green snakes.
-It is well camouflaged in dense vegetation, where it hides from predators.
+They are well camouflaged in dense vegetation, where they hide from predators.

-Females lay 2-12 eggs in a tree hollow in June or July.
+Females lay 2 to 12 eggs in a tree hollow in June or July.
 Several females will often share a nest.
-Eggs hatch in August and September, yielding baby snakes that are 7-8 inches long.
+Eggs hatch in August and September, yielding baby snakes that are 7 to 8 inches long.
 These snakes usually live up to five years, but can live up to eight years.